PointCloudLibrary/pcl/doc/tutorials/content/using_pcl_with_eclipse.rst

 Prerequisites
 -------------

-We assume you have downloaded, compiled and installed PCL from trunk (see Downloads, experimental) on your machine.
+We assume you have downloaded, compiled and installed PCL trunk (see Downloads, experimental) on your machine.

 Creating the eclipse project files
 ----------------------------------